ekang7/InkSmash/README.md

 The rest of the repository includes configuration and other files that collectively ensure that the project maintains high code quality, consistent styling, and secure environment variable management, while also providing necessary configurations for development and production environments.

 - `.env`: Stores environment variables that configure various aspects of the application, such as Supabase connection.
-- `env.mjs`: Validates and provides type safety for environment variables.
+- `env.cjs`: Validates and provides type safety for environment variables.
 - `.gitignore`: Specifies which files and directories should be ignored by Git.
 - `package.json`, `package-lock.json`: Defines the project's metadata, dependencies, scripts, and other configurations.
 - `next.config.js`: Configures various settings for the Next.js application.